Corbin-Jarrett/pokemon/README.md

 The Users.json is an older file and is also for testing.
 Corbin.json is for testing execution of the code and is how user data is stored.

 Usernames.txt is a list of all the usernames the code has.

+pokemon.json is the pokemon data that each pokemon initially has before going to the user account.